redpen-cc/redpen-doc/source/configuration.rst

 Setting symbols
 -------------------

+Default settings of symbols is provided by language, the target language is specified in the **redpen-conf** attribute, **lang**.
+RedPen supports defualt symbols for "en" and "ja", which are described in :ref:`en-defualt-symbol-setting` and :ref:`ja-defualt-symbol-setting`.

-To override default setting of symbols, Users can add configure settings for characters and symbols with "symbol-table" block in the RedPen configuration file.
+To override defult setting of symbols defined for the target language, Users can add configure settings for characters and symbols with "symbols" block in the RedPen configuration file.

 Default settings are described in the following sections.
-In the symbol-table configuration block, we add the symbols to use in the document.
+In the symbols configuration block, we add the symbols to use in the document.
-The symbol-table block has multiple **symbol** elements.
+The symbols block has multiple **symbol** elements.
 "symbol" element overrides the character used in the written documents.

 The following table is the properties of symbol element.